Guadamur

 Guadamur is a municipality located in the province of Toledo, Castile-La Mancha, Spain.
 According to the 2008 census (INE), the municipality has a population of 1819 inhabitants.

-On June 4, 2007 signed a twinning agreement with the towns of Vouillé (department of Deux-Sèvres, Poitou-Charentes, France) and Tournai (Wallonia region, Belgium), to promote cultural exchanges and develop a cultural tour of Europe, on the occasion of the fifteenth centenary of the Battle of Vouillé.
+On 4 June 2007 a twinning agreement was signed with the towns of Vouillé (department of Deux-Sèvres, Poitou-Charentes, France) and Tournai (Wallonia region, Belgium), to promote cultural exchanges and develop a cultural tour of Europe, on the occasion of the fifteenth centenary of the Battle of Vouillé.
 In that town near Poitiers, Clovis I, king of the Franks, defeated the Visigoths of Alaric II in 507.
 Tournai was the first capital of the Franks under kings Clovis and Childericus.